-Sour Cream Coffee Cake Muffins with Streusel
+Coffee Cake Muffins with Cinnamon Streusel

 from 41 votes

 While I’m all for a classic slice of coffee cake (hello, raspberry sour cream coffee cake!), there’s just something about the appeal of a handheld breakfast.
-So you can skip the forks and either spoon the batter directly into a greased muffin pan or use your muffin wrappers of choice.
+Which means you can skip the forks and either spoon the batter directly into a greased muffin pan or use your muffin wrappers of choice.

 Ingredients You’ll Need